Dan1cos/UniLab/README.md

 ### SplittingTrainTest

-Splitting meerged data into train and test data(also converting some string and datetime typed into floats)
+Splitting merged data into train and test data(also converting some string and datetime typed into floats)

 ### TrainingModel